Student Intern Program

 • Law Enforcement Deputy & Detention Deputy, and

-• Professional Support (civilian) positions
+• Professional Support positions

-In addition to developing personal and professional skills.
-Working in either the Department of Patrol Services, Department of Detention Services or professional support positions can prepare students for a career with the Hillsborough County Sheriff's Office.
+Observing in either the Department of Patrol Services, Department of Detention Services or professional support positions can prepare students for a career with the Hillsborough County Sheriff's Office.

 Slots are limited per semester; the deadline to submit an application for the spring semester is November 30th, summer semester is March 30th, and fall semester is June 30th.
 Prior to the start of the internship, an in-person orientation session will be held to discuss assignment locations and policy & procedures.